mike-boya/til/linux/save-command-to-history-without-running-it.markdown

 Typing out a long command and having to Ctrl+C to collect additional information from the shell can be frustrating and inefficient.
 I'm sure everyone has little solutions like copying before deleting, or opening another terminal.

 I located a tip which will allow you to save the output without running the command.
-In order to save your command without running it just use 'history -s <COMMAND>'.
+In order to save your command without running it just use 'history -s'.

 Here is a quick example: